-The prospect of going to jail is a scary and stressfull idea, not only for whoever gets arrested, but also that person’s friends and family.
-This guide is designed to give info you need to make going to jail less stressfull.
+The prospect of going to jail is a scary and stressful idea, not only for whoever gets arrested, but also that person’s friends and family.
+This guide is designed to give info you need to make going to jail less stressful.
 If you have specific questions, please feel free to ask them, and please leave any tips or comments that could be beneficial to others will be welcome.

 Baker County Detention Center

 Macclenny, FL 32063

 Inmate Search – Find Out Who’s In Jail

 Do you know someone that has gone to jail and don’t know how to contact them?